 - Cover with the best foundation and concealer

 Vitamin C is a very efficient solution to brightening the overall appearance of the skin thanks to ascorbic acid.
 Products that contain Vitamin C brighten the skin and fade small dark marks.
 Makeup Artist and Licensed Esthetician Diana Solomon

 Retinol is a form of vitamin A that works to increase cell turnover by stimulating cell production underneath the skin.
 This process slows down with age, allowing layers of dead, thick, sun damaged skin cells to remain on the surface.
 As a result – skin looks dull and thick, pores look large and sun-related damage such as age spots and blotchiness appear.
 Products such as ROC Multi-Correxion 5 in 1 Daily Moisturizer and Neutrogena Rapid Tone Repair Dark Spot Corrector contain retinol which makes the dark spots disappear.

 Glycolic acid is an AHA (alpha hydroxy acid) derived from sugar that exfoliates and stimulates collagen production.
 It reduces oil on the surface of the skin and lightens dark spots effectively.

-Mandelic Acid is an AHA derived from bitter almonds that exfoliates like glycolic acid but is more gently thanks to larger molecules that do not deeply penetrate the skin.
+Mandelic Acid is an AHA derived from bitter almonds that exfoliates like glycolic acid but is more gentle.

 Lactic acid is an AHA derived from milk that exfoliates skin.
-Like mandelic acid, it is gentle, and as an added bonus, lactic acid is a human metabolite, so allergic reaction is less likely.
+Like mandelic acid, it is gentle, and as an added bonus, lactic acid is a human metabolite, so an allergic reaction is less likely.
+But be warned, lactic acid does have the tendency to cause extreme purging.
 Lactic acids exfoliate the skin, deep cleans pores, fades dark marks, brightens the skin and stimulates collagen production.